MVliegenthart/ConnectorDocs/intro.md

 ## Support

-For further assistence or support please contact support@revelationhelpdesk.com
+Please see [our help guide](https://revelationhelpdesk.com/help/v21/cloud) for more details on Revelation helpdesk functionality or for further assistence and support please contact support@revelationhelpdesk.com